 DO NOT use the vibrate feature for alerts and alarms during sleep unless otherwise directed by your healthcare provider.
 Having the volume for alerts and alarms set to high will help ensure that you don’t miss an alert or alarm.

 ALWAYS look at the screen to confirm correct programming of the bolus amount when you first use the Quick Bolus feature.
 Looking at the screen will ensure that you are correctly using the beep/vibration commands to program the intended bolus amount.

-AVOID exposure of your System to temperatures below 5°C (40°F) or above 37°C (99°F).
-Insulin can freeze at low temperatures or degrade at high temperatures.
-Insulin that has been exposed to conditions outside of the manufacturer’s recommended ranges can affect the safety and performance of the System.
+AVOID exposure of your pump to temperatures below 40°F or above 99°F. Insulin can freeze at low temperatures or degrade at high temperatures.
+Insulin that has been exposed to conditions outside of the manufacturer’s recommended ranges can affect the safety and performance of the pump.

-AVOID submerging your pump in fluid beyond a depth of 1 meter or for more than 30 minutes (IPX7 rating).
+AVOID submerging your pump in fluid beyond a depth of 3 feet or for more than 30 minutes (IPX7 rating).
 If your pump has been exposed to fluid beyond these limits, check for any signs of fluid ingress.
-If there are signs of fluid entry, discontinue use of the pump and contact Tandem Diabetes Care Customer Technical Support at (833) 509-3598.
+If there are signs of fluid entry, discontinue use of the pump and contact Customer Technical Support at (877) 801-6901.

 MAKE SURE to not move further than the length of the USB cable when you are connected to the pump and to a charging source.
 Moving further than the length of the USB cable may cause the cannula to be pulled out of the infusion site.
 For this reason, it is recommended not to charge the pump while sleeping.

 DISCONNECT your infusion set from your body while on high-speed/high gravity amusement park thrill rides.
 Rapid changes in altitude or gravity can affect insulin delivery and cause injury.